University Catalog 2024-2025

 The Department of Crop and Soil Sciences offers three graduate degrees in Soil Science.
 A short description of each follows.

-The Master of Soil Science (the MR degree) is a non-thesis, course-based program that is available as both a campus-based and an online, distance education program.
+The Master of Soil Science (MR) is a non-thesis, course-based program that is available as both a campus-based and an online, distance education program.
 This degree is considered a terminal degree and is well suited to professionals requiring further education in soils for their careers.

 The Master of Science in Soil Science (MS) is a research degree that requires the successful completion of coursework, a research problem, and the submission of a written thesis that documents the research.